(In Thirty One, only cards of the same suit count. The hand above shows 13 points)

 If a player has a three of a kind, the hand is worth 30 points.

 When a player is comfortable with their hand, they knock on the table.
 All other players then have one more draw to try and improve their hand.
 The player with the lowest hand loses for that round.
 If the player who knocks has the lowest hand, they give up a lost of 2 rather than 1.
 When a player loses 4 times, they are out of the game.
-The last player standing wins the game and, normally, a monetary prize made from the players’ contributions.
+The last player standing wins the game, and beats the bear!

 For more information on Thirty One and its rules, check out Wikipedia’s article here or Pagat’s article here.